• Ph.D. in Banking and Financial Management, University of Piraeus, 2017

 • B.Sc. in Accounting and Finance, Athens University of Economics and Business, 2007

-Asset Pricing, Institutional Investors, Style Investing, Macroeconomics, Policy Uncertainty
+Asset Pricing, Institutional Investors, Style Investing, Economic Policy Uncertainty

-Georgios (George) Karalas is an Assistant Professor at the Business Department at Carlos III where he teaches Financial Economics and Financial Management.
+Georgios Karalas is an Assistant Professor at the Business Department at Carlos III where he teaches Financial Economics and Financial Systems and Institutions.

-He holds a PhD in Banking and Financial Management from the University of Piraeus in Greece, and before joining Carlos III he has been a post-doctoral researcher at the Finance Department at London School of Economics (LSE).
+He holds a PhD in Finance from the University of Piraeus in Greece, and before joining Carlos III he has been a post-doctoral researcher at the Finance Department at London School of Economics (LSE).

 His main research interests focus on asset pricing questions and more specifically on the roles of institutional investors’ preferences and of style investing, on the determination of stock prices, risk and liquidity.
 In addition, George is interested on the macroeconomic role of policy uncertainty.